cfech/helm/README.md

 - replicaCount: first piece of our values.yaml, says how many pods we want

-- image: spec of the image we want to use, the pullpolicy  and any tags, can also specify the registry, these are referenced in the deployment.yaml, can also pass in any imagePullSecrets to authenticate with the repo
+- image: spec of the image we want to use, the pull policy  and any tags, can also specify the registry, these are referenced in the deployment.yaml, can also pass in any imagePullSecrets to authenticate with the repo

-- serviceAccount: tells us whether to create onem any annotations or names to be passed on to the service account.
+- serviceAccount: tells us whether to create any annotations or names to be passed on to the service account.

 - pod annotations